kudulab/public-blog/src/content/posts/blog-aws-github-pages.md

 However, we recommend a different approach - use docker and [Dojo](https://github.com/ai-traders/dojo) to pull a suitable docker image just before hugo is needed.
 Although Dojo is a topic for another post, the two biggest benefits are

    * you don't need to install hugo on your host and all CI-agents, but rather install docker and [Dojo](https://github.com/ai-traders/dojo) just once for all the current and future projects you may be responsible for.
    * the website project we are building now will have a **version-controlled reference** to an exact hugo environment which is required.
-So even if we rerun a task a year from now, we are guaranteed that the same tools are used when we first got it working.
+So even if we rerun a task a year from now, we are guaranteed, that the same tools will be used then, as now, when we got it working.

 With dojo setup becomes very simple because we have already published a functional [hugo-dojo](https://github.com/kudulab/docker-hugo-dojo) docker image.
 At the root of our website project run